 Write data to InfluxDB

-Discover what you’ll need to write data into InfluxDB Cloud or OSS (open source).
+Discover what you’ll need to write data into InfluxDB OSS (open source).
 Learn how to quickly start collecting data, and then explore ways to write data, best practices, and what we recommend if you’re migrating a large amount of historical data.

 - What you’ll need